— Topics —

 (Jason Fung.
 The Obesity Code.
 Page 215.)

-2. How to lower base weight
+2. How to lower one's set-point weight

-Dr. Fung, the author of “The Obesity Code”, believes that the higher set point of body weight is relevant to insulin resistance, which is why he has adopted fasting to cure obesity.
+Doctor Fung, the author of “The Obesity Code”, believes that the higher set point of body weight is relevant to insulin resistance, which is why he has adopted fasting to cure obesity.

-My opinion, which is quite different, is that instead of starving ourselves, we can lower our base weight by eating a lot of less digestible foods according to certain rules.
-This is because I believe that if the underlying cause of weight gain is due to the mechanism of intestinal starvation, then by doing the opposite, one should theoretically be able to lower one's base weight, and in turn lose weight.
+from other researchers, is that instead of starving ourselves, we can lower our set-point weight by eating a lot of less digestible foods, according to certain rules, which may reduce the feeling of hunger.
+This is because I believe that if the underlying cause of weight gain is due to the mechanism of intestinal starvation, then by doing the opposite, one should theoretically be able to lower one's set-point weight, and in turn lose weight.

 fish and meat